ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/unit_tests/unit_tests.rst

     At line (30): "Expected 3 Was 4.
 Function uz_fixedpoint_axi_write Argument fixedpoint_definition.
 Fixed point definition .integer_bits comparison failed"

+.. note:: The file ``#include "uz_struct_helper.h"`` has to be included in all tests that call or mock functions of the custom struct / typedef!

 More information:

 - https://bitbucket.org/ultrazohm/ultrazohm_sw/issues/180/ceedling-cmock-can-not-compare-structs-if